 The integration of process and data is another aspect of this which is important in cross-domain data integration scenarios.
 At Dagstuhl, there was some discussion of disaster risk recovery and mitigation.
 The tools used for these purposes are sometimes similar to those used in social science research (data is fed into modeling frameworks) but in other cases is a real-time asset which is tied to process flows in ways we do not commonly see in Social Science research.
 These requirements might drive some changes in how we relate data and process in DDI 4.

-Survey Questionnaires
+Data Capture

 Another strength of DDI – although arguably not yet in the current DDI 4 model – is its ability to describe questionnaires.
 While the emphasis in the DDI 4 development has been on describing non-survey data sources (registry data and “measurements”), other domains which actually deal with these as their primary data sources are likely to have more mature models for this.
 What DDI does better than other standards, however, is describing survey questionnaires.